NDB-91/Search-Engine/readme.md

     - Continue searching with a new query.
     - Exit the program.

-### Software Architecture
+## Software Architecture
-This project is designed using the **SOLID Principles** to ensure maintainability, scalability, and robustness:
+This project is designed using the **Layered Architecture** approach, combined with the **SOLID Principles**, to ensure maintainability, scalability, and robustness.

+### Layered Architecture
+The system is divided into the following layers:

+1. **Presentation Layer (CLI or UI):**
+    This layer is responsible for interacting with the user.
+It displays search results, accepts user input, and communicates with the application layer.

+2. **Application Layer:**
+    This layer contains the core logic of the application, such as managing user queries, coordinating search operations, and handling user actions like viewing or downloading results.

+3. **Domain Layer:**
+    This layer encapsulates the business logic of the system.
+It includes components like `SearchEngine`, `SearchAlgorithm`, and `RecordsManager`, which implement the core functionality of the search engine.

+4. **Infrastructure Layer:**
+    This layer handles low-level details such as file I/O, database access, and external libraries.
+It includes components like `LoaderFile` for reading files and `Index` for building and managing search indices.

+### SOLID Principles
 - **Single Responsibility Principle (SRP):**
     Each class in the project has a single responsibility
     `Index`: Build index for references
     `LoaderFile`: Handle read file
     `Search`: Search document for query
     etc...

 - **Open/Closed Principle (OCP):**
     The system is designed to allow extension without modifying existing code.
     `ISearch`: Interface extension for specific searches like document type, title, author or general document

 - **Liskov's Substitution Principle (LSP):**
     Subclasses can replace their parent classes without affecting the functionality.